funkelab/motile_napari_plugin/docs/source/tree_view.rst

 you will need to make a python script to create a Tracks object and load it into the viewer.

-A `Tracks object`_ contains a networkx graph representing the tracking result, and optionally a segmentation.
+A `SolutionTracks object`_ contains a networkx graph representing the tracking result, and optionally a segmentation.
 The networkx graph is directed, with nodes representing detections and edges going from a detection in time t to the same object in t+1 (edges go forward in time).
 Nodes must have an attribute representing time, by default named "time" but a different name